KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 Other **factors that drive active removal** include the following: high shipping costs, cart used as a comparison tool, promotional expectations not met.

 #### 1.1b Passive Abandonment: 26% Leave Without Action
-These users showed enough interest to add products but got distracted or deferred the decision.
+These users showed enough interest to add products but did not complete checkout due to inactivity, session timeout, interruption or deferred the decision.
 The relatively low passive abandonment rate (26% vs. 46% active) actually indicates that the problem isn't user distraction or checkout friction; users are actively choosing not to buy rather than passively forgetting.
 This reinforces that the core issue lies in the purchase decision itself, not the checkout process.

 #### 1.2 Monthly Performance Trends